benjmor/CVFL/cvfl_bylaws.md

 ## Section 5: Speech Event rules shall follow the guidelines provided in the CHSSA By-Laws, Article IX except in circumstances listed below:

 A.  Impromptu final round topics shall be allowed to include items not defined in the CHSSA By-Laws including but not limited to: images, comics, acronyms, or others approved by the executive council.
+A.  Generative AI use is prohibited per Section 11.

 ## Section 6: Speech Event Tabulation shall follow the CHSSA By-Laws as closely as is practicable for CVFL
 A.  Non-qualifying tournaments shall only have 3 total rounds with the preliminary rounds randomly paneled.
 A.  A student who does not show up for a round shall be considered a No Show for that round.
 A No Show may continue competition for practice with the approval of the President but shall not be ranked with other active contestants as is practical for CVFL.

-## Section 7: Debate Rules shall follow the guidelines established by the CHSSA Constitution By-Laws, Article XI.
+## Section 7: Debate Rules shall follow the guidelines established by the CHSSA Constitution By-Laws, Article XI, except the circumstances listed below.

+A.  Generative AI use is prohibited per Section 11.

 ## Section 8: Debate Tabulation.
 A.  Non-qualifying tournaments